 Associate Professor of Human Genetics and

-Adjunct Assistant Professor of Ophthalmology & Visual Sciences
+Adjunct Associate Professor of Ophthalmology & Visual Sciences

 B.S.
 Stanford University

 Kristen Kwan's Lab Page

 Kristen Kwan's YouTube Movie